Fire Department

 Is it OK to burn trash outside in a burn barrel?

-No. It is illegal to burn trash in the city of Fresno.
+No, it is illegal to burn trash in the city of Fresno.
 The only outdoor fires allowed are for cooking purposes.

 The minimum size required in the City of Fresno is a 2A10BC.
 This is a dry chemical extinguisher and weighs approx 5 lbs.
 It will extinguish class A, B and C fires.
 For more detailed information on fire extinguishers, contact Fire Prevention Division (559) 621-4181.